karmaniverous/get-dotenv/doc/2-cli.md

 dotenv files.
 You can:

 * Specify the directories containing your dotenv files.
-* Specify the token that identifies dotenv files (e.g. '.env').
-* Specify the token that identifies private vatiables (e.g. '.local').
+* Define dynamic variables progressively in terms of other variables and other logic.
+* Specify a consolidated output file path.
 * Load variables for a specific environment or none.
 * Specify a default environment, override the default with an existing environment variable, and override both with a direct setting.
-* Exclude public or private variables.
-* Exclude global & dynamic or environment-specific variables.
+* Exclude public, private, global, environment-specific, or dynamic variables.
-* Define dynamic variables progressively in terms of other variables and other logic.
 * Execute a &&-delimited series of shell commands after loading variables.
 * Place the shell commands inside the invocation to support npm script arguments for other options.
+* Specify the token that identifies dotenv files (e.g. '.env').
+* Specify the token that identifies private vatiables (e.g. '.local').

 Options:
-  -p, --paths <strings...>           space-delimited paths to dotenv directory (default './') -y, --dynamic-path <string>        dynamic variables path -d, --defaultEnvironment <string>  default environment (prefix with $ to use environment variable) -e, --environment <string>         designated environment (prefix with $ to use environment variable) -n, --exclude-env                  exclude environment-specific variables (default: false)
+  -p, --paths <strings...>           space-delimited paths to dotenv directory (default './') -y, --dynamic-path <string>        dynamic variables path -o, --output-path <string>         consolidated output file -d, --defaultEnvironment <string>  default environment (prefix with $ to use environment variable) -e, --environment <string>         designated environment (prefix with $ to use environment variable) -n, --exclude-env                  exclude environment-specific variables (default: false)